emegua19/fintech-cx-analytics/README.md

 **Overview**
 This project is part of the **10 Academy Week 2 Challenge**, focusing on analyzing customer reviews for three Ethiopian banks:
+✅ Tasks 1, 2, 3, and 4 fully completed.
+✅ PostgreSQL used for database integration (fallback from Oracle).
+✅ Sentiment analysis and thematic analysis implemented and tested.

 * Commercial Bank of Ethiopia
 * Bank of Abyssinia